Akiachak, Alaska: Economy and transportation

 The majority of year-round employment in Akiachak is in education and other public services.
-The Yupiit School District headquarters are located in the community.
+The Yupiit School District, which serves both Akiachak and nearby Tuluksak, has its headquarters located in the community.
+As part of the district's curriculum, students can take part in substance harvesting and moose hunts, in order to learn the traditions of the Yupiit communities.

 Residents rely on seasonal employment such as commercial fishing, construction and BLM fire-fighting.
 70 residents hold commercial fishing permits, and some work at canneries in Bristol Bay.
 The community is developing a fish processing facility and freezer.
 Subsistence activities provide most food sources.
 Poor fish returns since 1997 have significantly affected the community.

 Akiachak Airport, a state-owned 1649 ft long by 40 ft wide gravel airstrip and public seaplane facilities, provides scheduled and chartered services year-round to Akiachak.
 Relocation of the Akiachak Airport is planned for the future.
 Boats, snowmachines and ATVs are used extensively by locals on the Kuskokwim River.
 A winter trail exists to Bethel (19 mi).
 Barges deliver bulk fuel and supplies during the summer.